The highly multidisciplinary Bioengineering Research Group operates within and across a number of engineering laboratories.

-Within Engineering these include the BioMEMS Laboratory and the Materials and Structures laboratory (visit the MAST Research Group website for more information on the lab facilities).
-Access to Biological preparation and analysis facilities are provided by the School of Life and Medical Sciences (LMS) and access to Chemical analysis facilities are provided by the School of Physics, Astronomy and Mathematics (PAM).
+Within engineering these include the BioMEMS Laboratory and the Materials and Structures laboratory (visit the MAST Research Group website for more information on the lab facilities).
+Access to biological preparation and analysis facilities are provided by the School of Life and Medical Sciences (LMS) and access to chemical analysis facilities are provided by the School of Physics, Engineering and Computer Science.

 These include a 35m2 class 1000 (ISO 6) clean room and for precision manufacture of microfluidic devices.
 Facilities are equipped for specialising in SU8 and PDMS and polymer rapid prototyping processes including; Suss Mask Aligner MJB4, Photoresist Spinner, Plasma Etcher/Asher/Cleaner, Evaporator and Parlene coating system.

 The 100m2 BioMEMS MICROFLUIDICS Research laboratory (contact Dr Ian Johnston by email email@example.com or call +44 (0)1707 284169) provides facilities for assembly and testing of microstructured devices and systems.

 State-of-the-art equipment including collocated manufacturing equipment in Materials and Structures:

 - three laminar flow cabinets